-Note: this page describes how to use Video Hosting when using the Classic Editor plugin or a Classic block.
-You can find instructions on adding a Video Block here.
+Note: This page describes how to use Video Hosting when using the Classic Editor plugin or a Classic block.
+You can find instructions for the standard block editor here.

 For general features and FAQs, please see our information page.

-Jetpack’s video hosting makes video playback and sharing a simple experience for your viewers through our default sharing options.
+Jetpack makes video playback and sharing a simple experience for your viewers through our default sharing options.
 Using the share links your viewers will be able to easily download and embed your videos.
-By default, clicking on the Share button in the video player reveals the following sharing options:
+By default, clicking sharing icon in the top right of the video player reveals the following sharing options:

-Note: Disabling sharing removes functionality, but it is still possible to download the video from your browser.
-We take reasonable steps to prevent embedding on other sites by hiding the sharing options, and that will stop most attempts.
+Note: Disabling the sharing options removes the functionality from the video player but it is still possible to download the video from your browser.
+We take reasonable steps to prevent embedding on other sites by hiding the sharing options which should stop most attempts.

-All videos come with stats tracking which can be viewed from the Stats screen in your homepage.
+All videos come with stats tracking which can be viewed from the Stats screen inside the wp-admin dashboard.
 Clicking on the name of a video will display a chart showing daily activity for the video.
 It will also list the URLs where the video has been embedded.
-Plays are counted when a visitor actually clicks the play button on the Flash video player.
+Plays are counted when a visitor actually clicks the play button on the video player.

 Jetpack’s video hosting supports MP4 (.mp4, .m4v), QuickTime movies (.mov), Windows Media Video (.wmv), Audio Video Interleave (.avi), MPEG (.mpg), 3GPP ( .3gp ) and 3GPP2 ( .3g2 ).

 Video hosting also allows you to retrieve a video’s [wpvideo xyz] shortcode, and insert it into your post.
 You can then modify the video by adding these parameters in the shortcode: